Chia pudding is one of the easiest recipes you can make to serve as a healthy breakfast or whenever you want a pick-me-up snack or treat.

 - Give it another stir to break up any clumps of chia seed that might have developed—especially at the bottom.

-- Then close the jar and store it in the fridge for about 20 to 30 minutes or until it has a nice, thick pudding-like consistency.
+- Then close the jar and store it in the fridge for about 30 minutes or until it has a nice, thick, pudding-like consistency.
+Some like the texture better after resting it for 2 hour in the fridge.

-- You can also let sit overnight in the refrigerator.
+- You can also let sit overnight in the refrigerator (best for meal prepping).

 - When ready to consume, give everything a good stir again to break up the seeds and check that the pudding has a good solid consistency.